okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/scim/test-instance.md

 > **Note:** Configure attribute-mapping instructions are only for SCIM integrations.

-SCIM integrations submitted through the OIN Wizard come with a default set of user attribute mappings.
+SCIM integrations that are submitted through the OIN Wizard have a default set of user attribute mappings.
 The user schema in your SCIM app might not support all of these attributes.
-Ensure the integration that you're submitting to Okta for review reflects the attributes supported by your app.
+Ensure the integration that you're submitting to Okta reflects the attributes that are supported by your app.
 The OIN team uses the attribute mappings in your test instance for your integration provisioning settings in the OIN catalog.

 After you've enabled the provisioning API connection in your test instance, configure user attribute mappings to and from Okta in the **Provisioning** tab of your instance: